dashang/HireFlow-RAG-LangChain/README.md

 # HireFlow-RAG-LangChain
 Made a Resume filter with RAG and LangChain.
 It reads PDF from folder and answer the question asked .
 It uses Hybrid embeddings i.e Dense Search (FAISS) and Sparse Search (BM25).

+Note: It requires "ResumeCollection" named Folder with .pdf extension resume to work